william1357chen/Object-Oriented-Programming-in-CPP-CS2124/README.md

 # Introduction to Object Oriented Prorgamming in C++
 Welcome!
 Here are the reorganized notes, recitation, and homework documents for Intro to Object Oriented Programming in C++ CS-2124 taught by Professor Sterling and Professor Callahan.
 I have reformatted the topics in a way that seems more organized from my experience of taking this course.
 Moreover, there are several additional topics provided to solidify your understanding of C++ and the concept of Object Oriented Programming.

 **Disclaimer: I do not claim the ownership of any materials posted here.
-The purpose of this repository is to improve the accessibility of lecture notes for CS2124 students.**
+The purpose of this repository is to improve the accessibility of lecture notes for CS2124 students.
+Here is the [link](https://cse.engineering.nyu.edu/jsterling/cs2124/Notes/Syllabus.html) for the original notes from Professor Sterling**

 ## Storing the Notes in your Local Computer
 If you are interested in cloning this repository in your local computer: